BauplanLabs/eudoxia/README.md

 Feel free to edit mysim.toml.
 The `scheduler_algo` field specifies which scheduling policy we will evaluate.
 Other fields specify the hardware resources available, the workload characteristics, and other options.

-You can run the simulator as follows, to produce performance statistics (such as pipeline latency):
+You can run the simulator as follows (to produce performance statistics, such as pipeline latency):

 ```
 eudoxia run mysim.toml